equitrekking travel

 Food

 Two highly trained, experienced bush chefs will look after your every need on your Africa horse safari.
-Breakfast is a buffet of freshly baked muffins, cereals, toast and porridge.
+Breakfast is usually buffet of freshly baked muffins, cereals, toast and porridge.
 Lunch is a buffet, usually quiches, salads, and fruit for dessert.
 Dinner is a 3 course meal served at a table, often under the canopy of stars!
-Vegetarians and other special diets are catered for.
-Please let us know your special dietary needs at the time of your booking.
-Drinks are included and inclusive of the price.
-A variety of soft drinks, beer, wines and spirits are available.
-All water at the camps is filtered to the highest standards and is guaranteed as perfectly safe for drinking.

 Accommodations